umrover/mrover-workspace/README.md

 ## Contribution Workflow

-***Currently requires Linux.
-A VM is acceptable.
-WSL is YMMV.***

 **Assumption**: You have configured your [SSH keys with GitHub](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).
-Additionally, you have a working knowledge of the Unix command line.
+Additionally, you have a working knowledge of the Unix command line and have set up Git for your operating system.

 Begin by forking this repository.
 This will give you your own workspace in which to make contributions.